-In Ethiopia, INASP is working with the Ethiopian Academy of Sciences (EAS) to support research institutions and individuals in Ethiopia to address key aspects of research capacity, so that research produced in these countries can respond more effectively to national needs and priorities.
-A focus will be the capacity to adapt, integrate and embed resources available on INASP’s global platforms into country-level research support programmes.
+In Ethiopia, INASP is working with the Ethiopian Academy of Sciences (EAS) to support research institutions and individuals in Ethiopia to address key aspects of research capacity, so that research produced in the country can respond more effectively to national needs and priorities.
+A focus is on the capacity to adapt, integrate and embed resources available on INASP’s global platforms into country-level research support programmes.

 Establishing a vision

 A dialogue event held by EAS and INASP in 2018 resulted in a vision for a strong, sustainable and self-sufficient Ethiopian research system which:

 Values, aligns and responds to Ethiopian needs, informs national policy, delivers impactful research in support of national priorities and operates within an independent space.

 Recognizes and builds on the wealth and variety of knowledge within Ethiopia, while also looking to shape the future of research globally.